wavemotion-dave/DS994a/README.md

 Credits :
 -----------------------
 * Thanks to Alekmaul who provided the original Coleco emulator framework of which this is based.
-* Thanks to Flubba for the SN76496 sound core.
+* Thanks to Flubba for the SN76496 sound core (virtually the same as the TI9919 sound chip).
 * Thanks to Marat Fayzullin (ColEM) for the TI9918A video driver.
 * Thanks to Mike Brent for Classic99 and letting me use some of the disk and CPU core code plus some helpful consults.
 * Thanks to Pete Eberlein and some great ideas and a bit of code from his upcoming BuLWiP emulator.